PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/repository/pull-request.md

 If using bitrix as task management, every pull request must begin with `> [#{bitrix_task_id}] - {platform} - {comment/status}` in the description

-- bitrix_task_id: Bitrix Task ID, found in bitrix URL
+- bitrix_task_id: Bitrix Task ID, found in bitrix URL.
-- platform must follow these options:
+- platform: must follow these options:

 platform |
 ---|